jsdf/jamesfriend.com.au/posts/a-first-reason-react-app-for-js-developers.md

 Hit save and jump back to your browser window showing [http://localhost:8080](http://localhost:8080).
 You should see a page which just says 'Reason Projects'.
 Jump back to your editor and let's walk through this code, which looks somewhat like the JSX you're used to, but not quite.

 In Reason React, some things are a bit more explicit than normal Javascript React.
 Reason's JSX doesn't allow you to display text by simply putting it directly between JSX tags.
 Instead we use a function called `ReasonReact.stringToElement`, and we call it with the string of text we want to display: `"Reason Projects"`.
 In Reason strings are always double quoted.
-Finally, we wrap it in parens so that Reason knows that `"Reason Projects"` is an argument to `ReasonReact.stringToElement`, but the following `</h1>` is not.

 You can think of the above code as being more or less equivalent to this JS React code: